Saturday, January 14, 2017

 Gerald’s first venture into the street railway field followed shortly after the opening of the two electric plants.
 Gerald, Stephen A. Nye, Arthur H. Totman, all of Fairfield, Edmund F. Webb, Stephen I. Abbott, and Perham S. Heald of Waterville, incorporated the Waterville & Fairfield Horse Railroad Company on February 4, 1887, the road opening from Waterville to Fairfield Square June 23, 1888, a distance of about three miles.
 Gerald was one of the directors of the company.
 The same year Gerald, with Galen E. Moses, F. H. Twitchell, and A. B. Shaw, all of Bath, chartered the Bath Street Railway, but five years were to pass before this road would open.

 With George E. Macomber and J. Manchester Haynes, both of Augusta, Amos Gerald secured a charter for the Augusta, Hallowell & Gardiner Street Railway and incorporated March 6, 1889.
-The following year, on Augusta 4, 1890, the road was in operation by electric power from Augusta through Hallowell and Farmingdale to Gardiner, a distance of approximately seven miles.
+The following year, on August 4, 1890, the road was in operation by electric power from Augusta through Hallowell and Farmingdale to Gardiner, a distance of approximately seven miles.
 (This was the second electric street railway to open in Maine, the Pine Tree State, the Bangor Street Railway having opened the previous year).

 Maine's second electric street railway opened from Augusta to Hallowell